Caleb-Oneyemi/Nature-Gallery/README.md

-# A Simple Responsive Image Gallery Using FLexbox in CSS3
+# A Simple Responsive Image Gallery Using Flexbox in CSS3